ThrowTheSwitch/Ceedling/plugins/gcov/README.md

 ### Cobertura XML Reports

-Generation of Cobertura XML reports may be enabled, disabled or modified with the following configuration items.
+Generation of Cobertura XML reports may be enabled, disabled, or modified with the following configuration items.

 ```yaml